vladceresna/virtel/README.md

 ### For Developers: How to Contribute

 Virtel is in its early stages, and we need your help!
-We are looking for contributors, especially those with experience in **Compose Multiplatform**, to help us build critical components like:
+We are looking for contributors, especially those with experience in **Rust** and **C**, to help us build critical components like:
-*   The **IDE** for developing Steps applications.
+*   The **IDE** for developing Wren Virtel applications.
-*   **Compilers** for other languages to target the Steps bytecode.
+*   **Compilers** for other languages to target the Wren bytecode.
+*   Support Wren Language and Rust bindings as ruwren

 If you're interested in contributing, please check our [Contributing Guidelines](CONTRIBUTING.md) (or open an issue to start the discussion!).